You are here

 Netspring Ltd (Social Enterprise) is a pioneer social enterprise, founded in Hong-Kong in 2012.
 The company launched the “Netspring Green IT Classroom” Program to “Transform e-waste into e-education” for underprivileged children’s digital inclusion and the promotion of a circular economy model.

-After successful launch of the pilot program by Netspring Ltd and founding members in 2012, Shanghai Yiquan Social Enterprise, was established in PRC in 2013, as an operational company to support the development of additional Netspring Green IT classrooms in China.
+After successful launch of the pilot program by Netspring Ltd and founding members in 2012, Shanghai Yiquan Social Enterprise, was established in PRC in 2013, as an operational company to support the development of additional Netspring Green IT classrooms.

-Since 2012, NETSPRING is committed to protect the environment and to help underprivileged kids by developing the recycling economy, creating shared value between developed and under-developed Chinese areas and helping vulnerable groups such as poverty-stricken students or people with disabilities.
-To date, the Netspring Green IT program has provided digital learning to more than 60 000 children in 20 Chinese provinces, organized over 100 volunteer activities and protected our environment by helping organizations to dismantle or re-use more than 80T of e-waste.
+NETSPRING is committed to protect the environment and to help underprivileged kids by developing the recycling economy, creating shared value between developed and under-developed Chinese areas and helping vulnerable groups such as poverty-stricken students or people with disabilities.
+To date, the Netspring Green IT program has provided digital learning to more than 78 000 children, organized over 150 volunteer activities and protected our environment by helping organizations to dismantle or re-use more than 120T of e-waste.